 - GST or Goods and Service Tax is a tax that is imposed on sale, manufacturing, and usage of goods and services.

 - It includes State Value Added Tax or Sales Tax, Entertainment Tax, (excluding the tax charged by the local bodies), Entry and Octroi Tax, Central Sales Tax (taxed by the Centre and collected by the State Government), Purchase Tax, Luxury Tax, Taxes on betting, lottery and State cesses and surcharges involved in the supply and consumption of services and goods.

 - 18% of taxwill be charged on various services under GST compared to around 15% of service tax charged earlier.

 - GST will NOT apply on sale of land/building (Stamp duty will continue to apply).

 |Particulars||Earlier Composition Scheme||Now in GST Act|

-List of Government Schemes- Bolstering socio-economic aspects of the country.
+List of Government Schemes in India- Bolstering socio-economic aspects of the country.

 Government schemes are started by government to cater to the social and economic welfare of the citizens of the country.
 These schemes go a long way in improving various socio-economic aspects of the country and as such their awareness is essential for any ‘active citizen’.
 To judge the candidates’ alertness towards society and country, competitive exams and interview pose questions related to ‘Government Schemes’.
 The brighter part of keeping yourself abreast of government schemes is that they are easier than most other parts of the static GK section and therefore we present you below some of the prominent Government Schemes which are most likely to feature in prominent competitive examination.